-A. Appropriate permits are required before construction or development begins within any SFHA, as mapped on the FIRMs.
-Applications for permits shall be made on Town forms, and submitted to the Floodplain Board, and may include, but are not limited to, plans drawn to scale showing the nature, location, dimensions and elevation of the area of development, existing or proposed structures, fill, excavation, storage of materials, and drainage facilities.
-Specifically, the following information is required:

-- 1. Proposed elevation in relation to North American Vertical Datum (NAVD 88) of the lowest floor (including basement) of all structures. - 2.
-Proposed elevation in relation to NAVD 88 to which any non-residential structure will be protected from flooding.
+- A. Appropriate permits are required before construction or development begins within any SFHA, as mapped on the the FIRMs.
+Applications for permits shall be made on Town forms7 and submitted to the Floodplain Board, which is defined by Town Code as the Town Council of the Town of Paradise Valley.
+Application materials, and may include, but are not limited to, plans drawn to scale showing the nature, location, dimensions and elevation of the area of development, existing or proposed structures, fill, excavation, storage of materials, and drainage facilities.
+Specifically, the following information is required: - Proposed elevation in relation to North American Vertical Datum (NAVD 88) of the all structures' lowest floors (including basement) of all structures. - 2.
+Proposed elevation in relation to NAVD 88 to which any non-residential structure will be protected from flooding. - 3.
+Certification by an Arizona licensed engineer that the flood protection methods for any nonresidential structure meet the flood protection requirements of the Town, the County and FEMA. - 4.
+Base floor elevation for all development within or contiguous to floodplains.